 Ever been stuck in a traffic jam and watched enviously as bikers glide past?
 With the BMW New Rider Package you could soon be enjoying that same sense of freedom – even if you’ve never sat on a bike before.
-Learn to ride with us and after passing your test, get your own gear and a brand new G 310 R from your local BMW Motorrad Retailer.
+Learn to ride with us and after passing your test, brand new BMW Motorcycle from your local BMW Motorrad Retailer.
+Register your interest here.

 How the offer works

-1) Put down a £500 contribution at a BMW Motorrad Retailer and finance a BMW G 310 R with BMW Personal Contract Hire
+1) Put down a £650 contribution† at a BMW Motorrad Retailer and hire a BMW G 310 R with BMW Personal Contract Hire.*

-2) Complete a seven-day Direct Access course (worth £1,395) and bring your Motorcycle Test Pass Certificate back to your Retailer
+2) Complete a seven-day Direct Access course (worth £1,450) and bring your Motorcycle Test Pass Certificate back to your Retailer.^

-4) We'll arrange for your new BMW G 310 R to be delivered
+3) We'll arrange for your new BMW G 310 R to be delivered.

 Start your journey on two wheels today by contacting your local Retailer.

 Once you’ve passed your test, pay just £99 a month and get a brand-new G 310 R for 30 months as part of the all inclusive Rookie to Rider package.
 Terms and conditions apply.